Unkerpaulie/school_report/notes.md

     [x] increase font of data on report sheets
 [x] review columns listed on finalize page
-[x] disable edit and delete actions for tests that have been finalized [x] fix password change logic
+[x] disable edit and delete actions for tests that have been finalized [x] once a term review has been finalized, disable the ability to create new tests in that term [x] fix password change logic
 [x] log out user when browser tab is closed
 [x] incorporate `recommend_for_advancement` in term review [x] add 'School reopens' in term review
 [x] all students ordered by last name ascending
 [x] order tests by date ascending
-[ ] once a term review has been finalized, disable the ability to create new tests in that term [x] come up with a name and domain
+[x] come up with a name and domain
 [ ] decide on what activities I want to capture and log [ ] create an activity model and activity history table view [ ] Populate recent activity box on dashboard
 [x] allow the creation of multiple standard groups
-[x] princiapls/admin cannot edit term reports
+[x] principals/admin cannot edit term reports
 [x] Teachers should not edit or enroll students from student detail view [x] Populate Student detail Academic Performance card with reports [ ] work on transition sequence